- About us

 Find a GP, pharmacy or other health service using the National Health Service Directory.

 When you arrive at the emergency department, please go straight to the reception counter.
-You will be “triaged” (categorised) by a qualified nurse who assesses the urgency of your condition.
-You will be given a rating from 1 to 5, with 1 being the most urgent and 5 being the least urgent.
+You will be seen by a qualified nurse who assesses your condition.

-Patients are always treated in order of priority—this ensures the sickest patients are seen first.
+Patients are treated in order of priority— people with life-threatening or critical conditions are always treated first.

 It is important to let the triage nurse know any of the following information: